What is Glaucoma?

 This nerve carries information from the light sensitive layer in your eye (the retina) to the brain.

 Damage to this nerve results in blind spots in the periphery of your vision.
-If left untreated these blind spots get bigger, resulting in tunnel vision and eventually blindness.
+If left untreated these blind spots get bigger, resulting in tunnel vision and can eventually cause blindness.

-However, if the condition is diagnosed and treated early enough, further damage to your vision can usually be prevented.
+However, if glaucoma is diagnosed and treated early enough, further damage to your vision can usually be prevented.